Patrick Samoura: Professional career

 Samoura made his National Basketball League (NBL) debut with the USK Praha senior squad on 30 September 2018, coming off the bench in a loss to Sluneta Ústí nad Labem.
 He averaged about two points per game on limited minutes in his first professional season.

 Following his freshman year at Cochise College, Samoura returned to USK Praha for the first half of the 2020–21 NBL season, where he became one of the team's key offensive players.
 He started 14 of the 16 games he played, recording averages of 13.0 points, 5.1 rebounds, 3.8 assists and 1.7 steals per contest.
 Samoura earned player of the week honors from Eurobasket.com for his performance in their 90–72 round 5 victory against Tuři Svitavy on 26 September, where he scored a career-high 29 points along with six rebounds and six assists.
-On 12 December, he had 26 points, 11 assists, five rebounds ands five steals in their 98–94 win over Kralovsti Sokoli in round 14.
+On 12 December, he had 26 points, 11 assists, five rebounds and five steals in their 98–94 win over Kralovsti Sokoli in round 14.
 He left the team in December to rejoin his college team for his sophomore season.

 Samoura once again returned to USK Praha in September 2022.